-Dr. Stephen "David" Hall (PsyD, LMFT, LPC-MHSP-AS, CST) is a teacher and psychologist who serves as the Dean of Negev Institute, where he is tasked with the overall direction of the organization, along with contributing to content creation and building community partnerships.
+Dr. Stephen "David" Hall (PsyD, LMFT, LPC-MHSP-AS, CST) is an applied psychologist and teacher, who serves as the Dean of Negev Institute, where he is tasked with the overall direction of the organization, along with contributing to content creation and building community partnerships.

-Dr. Hall’s areas of clinical work and research cover the topics of career counseling, family conflict, healthy sexuality, Christian theology and mental health, social media, youth development, the science of habit and persuasion, neurodiversity/learning differences, and the application of storytelling in psychology.
-Dr. Hall’s deep commitment to his Christian faith and his desire to serve the Church in the space of his vocation, led him to found the Negev Institute to provide faith communities, with social/behavioral science resources that were practical and accessible in addressing their felt needs.
+Dr. Hall’s commitment to his Christian faith and his desire to serve the Church in the space of his vocation, led him to found the Negev Institute to provide faith communities with social/behavioral science resources that were practical and accessible in addressing their felt needs.

 David has been married to fellow therapist, Brandy, since 2008.
 They make their home in Knoxville, Tennessee where David was raised; and they enjoy spending their time with family and friends.
 They have worshiped and served as a part of the community of Apostles Anglican Church (ACNA) in Knoxville since 2008.